Property Division Lawyer Austin, TX

 Once the scope of a couple’s marital property value has been determined, it becomes time to actually start dividing assets.
 This can be done in any number of ways.
 Sometimes, it makes sense to sell a mutually-owned asset in order to divide the proceeds from the sale.
 For example, many couples opt to sell their marital homes during their divorce processes.
 Once the proceeds are split, they can be used to help finance the new places that each affected spouse will live.

 Austin, TX property division lawyers are aware that this model doesn’t make sense for every couple or every asset.
 Sometimes, it makes sense for one spouse to retain ownership of an asset (like a marital home) while the other retains ownership of an asset or assets which are similar in value.
 If one spouse remains owner of the marital home, the other spouse may opt to retain ownership of the couple’s retirement accounts and third car.
-As long as the value of marital assets is divided fairly, in many cases, a judge will approve of this as long as both parties are in agreement.
+As long as the value of marital assets are divided fairly, in many cases, a judge will approve of this as long as both parties are in agreement.

 Not every couple can agree upon the equal division of all valuable and sentimental assets.
 In such cases, you may require an Austin, TX property division lawyer to assist in negotiating an agreement.
 If such approaches fail to produce desired results, a judge may need to intervene in order to ensure a fair property division settlement.